Luna (goddess)

-In Sabine and ancient Roman religion and myth, Luna (Lūna /la/) is the divine embodiment of the Moon.
+In ancient Roman religion and mythology, Luna (Lūna /la/) is the divine embodiment of the Moon.
 She is often presented as the female complement of the Sun, Sol, conceived of as a god.
 Luna is also sometimes represented as an aspect of the Roman triple goddess (diva triformis), along with Diana and either Proserpina or Hecate.
 Luna is not always a distinct goddess, but sometimes rather an epithet that specializes a goddess, since both Diana and Juno are identified as moon goddesses.

 In Roman art, Luna attributes are the crescent moon plus the two-yoke chariot (biga).
 In the Carmen Saeculare, performed in 17 BC, Horace invokes her as the "two-horned queen of the stars" (siderum regina bicornis), bidding her to listen to the girls singing as Apollo listens to the boys.